 One of the most exciting experiences we can face in life is the prospect of starting a new job.
 We can literally feel the buzz as anxiety and self confidence ebb and flow through the interview process.
 Afterwards, we will occasionally catch ourselves staring into space, tapping our fingers, sneaking glances at the phone and eagerly checking our e-mail to see if we’ve had a response.
 Then, that magical moment comes – we get the job and they want to talk about the job offer.
 What are we going to do next?

 Preparing to Evaluate the Job Offer

 If we haven’t already done so, the most vital task is to prepare before we meet with our prospective company to discuss the job offer.
 What do we need to know before we meet with them?

 We need to learn everything we can about our prospective employer and there are many sources available to us, including:

-Research the website or contact the organisation’s public relations’ office to obtain any available publication packages.
+Research the website or contact the organization’s public relations’ office to obtain any available publication packages.
 Additionally, we might also obtain valuable information from newsletters and press releases.

-Obtain the organisation’s financial annual report that they prepare for stockholders.
+Obtain the organization’s financial annual report that they prepare for stockholders.
 We can glean much information from this about its financial status, corporate philosophy, history and its products and services.

 Additional information can be garnered from our public library, various financial directories, magazines and newspapers.
 Government departments responsible for industry and employment can also provide valuable data on the current employment health of the industry.
 We can also learn about salary ranges for specific professions and the employment conditions and projections about our particular profession.